codingMustache/codingMustache/README.md

 ## Joke of the Day

-When people are sad, I sometimes let them colour in my tattoos.
-Sometimes all they need is a shoulder to crayon.
+“Hold on, I have something in my shoe”  “I’m pretty sure it’s a foot”

 ## Daily Trivia

-Which programming language shares its name with an island in Indonesia?
+Which of these is not a key value of Agile software development?
- 1. Python
+ 1. Customer collaboration
- 2. Java
+ 2. Comprehensive documentation
- 3. C
+ 3. Responding to change
- 4. Jakarta
+ 4. Individuals and interactions

 <details>
   <summary>Answer</summary>
-  Java
+  Comprehensive documentation
 </details>